Privacy Policy.

 Security

 Security is a priority for us when it comes to your personal data.
-We’re committed to protecting your personal data and have appropriate technical and organisational measures in place to make sure that happens.
+We’re committed to protecting your personal data and have appropriate technical and organizational measures in place to make sure that happens.

 Retention